Tenant fees ban in England

-No, though it will apply to renewals of tenancies, including statutory periodic tenancies that arise after the Tenant Fees Act comes into force.
+Not immediately.
+It will apply to renewals of tenancies, excluding statutory and contractual periodic tenancies that arise after the Tenant Fees Act comes into force.

 What fees are banned?

-Anything not exempted, that the tenant (or someone acting on their behalf like a guarantor or parent) is required to pay as a condition of the 'grant, continuance or renewal' of an assured shorthold tenancy or licence agreement.
+Anything not exempted, that the tenant (or someone acting on their behalf like a guarantor or parent) is required to pay as a condition of the 'grant, continuance, assignment, termination or renewal' of an assured shorthold tenancy or licence agreement.